 Injured by a Distracted Driver?
 Or Hurt by a Driver With No Good Excuse?
 Let Us Investigate and Help You

 While there are times where distracted driving is obvious either due to an admission or observations, sometimes distracted driving cases require an investigation by counsel to uncover what happened.
 This is because most people know that distracted driving is a serious problem and admitting to this problem could result in significant legal issues.
 Thus, people lie about the cause of an auto wreck and make proving distracted driving liability after a New York car accident more difficult for victims.

-This is why victims and their families need a law firm like Cohen & Cohen Law Group, P.C. to represent them.
+This is why victims and their families need a law firm like COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. to represent them.
 There is no risk to have us start representing you and your loved ones in a distracted driving crash.
 Learn more about how we can help protect your rights to compensation by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.